Jazzalchemist/blogdown_source/content/post/2017-11-12-analysis-in-excel-part-two.md

 Pivot tables are great for summarising a data-set.
 They are incredibly useful for analysis, and are fairly easy to create.
 Pivot Tables can be found on the Insert tab on the Ribbon.

-Example of pivoting sales by region:

-1. Original sales data
+Original sales data:

 <img src="/img/Pivot1.png" title="Pivot_table_example_one"/>

-2. Pivot table summarising sales data by region
+Pivot table summarising sales data by region:

 <img src="/img/Pivot2.png" title="Pivot_table_example_two"/>